nzp-team/documentation/markdown/mapping/waypointing.md

 Zombies will move along a path dictated by the mapper through connected waypoint nodes until they are within sight range to path to a player on their own (Where "Sight" is dictated by both the zombies shins, chest and forehead being able to see the player).

 When zombies reacquire a path to the player (Whether that be after hopping a barricade post-spawn, or in attempt to find the player after they have teleported outside and back into the map.), they will do so via the closest waypoint node to them.
-There is however a heuristic cost, meaning zombies will attempt different paths via nodes if the closest node to them is not reachable.
+There is however a heuristic cost, meaning zombies will attempt different paths via alternate nodes if the closest node to them is not reachable.

 ![Example map of connected waypoint nodes, arrows indicating that nodes are linked in both directions.](../res/images/example_waypoints.webp)